kweimann/cruiser/README.md

 *OGame Version Compatibility*: **7.2.1**

 * 🛡️ **Smart fleet saving**: Cruiser watches over your account making sure that all your planets (and moons) are protected.
 Your fleets and resources will be saved in a way that prevents them from being sniped with sensor phalanx and requires minimum fuel consumption.

 * 🔔 **Notifications**: Cruiser notifies you about any hostile events and the actions it takes to protect you.

-* 🌌 **Auto expeditions**: Cruiser manages expeditions for you so that you will never again need to worry about having free expeditions slots.
+* 🌌 **Auto expeditions**: Cruiser manages expeditions for you so that you will never again need to worry about having free expedition slots.

 # How to use?